2 Timothy 1:13-18 Only in times of conflict and distress can a man’s faith be authenticated

-Paul charges Timothy to keep the gospel message pure and unchanged even in the face of oppositions.
+Paul charged Timothy to keep the gospel message pure even in the face of oppositions.
 The gospel of godliness is the treasure that will give eternal life to all who believe.
-However, being a preacher of the true gospel has subject him to persecutions, imprisonment and abandonment.
-Paul makes known his distress as all in Asia have deserted him.
-However, he finds comfort in Onesiphorus who is an unfailing fixture of God’s providence.
-Indeed, Onesiphorus’s faithfulness and kindness has made him a worthy recipient of divine glory on that day.
+However, being a preacher of the true gospel had subjected him to persecutions, imprisonment and desertion.
+Paul made known his distress as all in Asia have deserted him.
+However, he found comfort in Onesiphorus who is an unfailing fixture of God’s providence.
+Indeed, Onesiphorus’s faithfulness and kindness had made him a worthy recipient of divine glory on that day.
 Today’s devotion teaches: Only in times of conflict and distress can a man’s faith be authenticated.

 Retain the standard of sound words which you have heard from me.

-Paul’s beckoning for Timothy to join him in suffering for the gospel necessitates retaining the standard of sound words.
-Apparently, there is great opposition against the standard of sound words that has caused much suffering for Paul that perhaps leads to his imprisonments.
-And again Paul urges Timothy to guard… the treasure which has been entrusted.
+Paul charged Timothy to retain the standard of sound words.
+Apparently, there was great opposition against the standard of sound words that had caused much suffering for Paul that perhaps led to his imprisonments.
+And again Paul urged Timothy to guard… the treasure which has been entrusted.

 What is the “standard of sound words” and the “treasure”?
 It is clear that it concerns the integrity of the gospel message.
 Should the standard of sound words be distorted, the gospel becomes ineffective, and the treasure of eternal life will be lost.